EOSIO/eos/docs/nodeos/00_concepts/05_nodeos-implementation.md

 # Nodeos Implementation

 The EOSIO platform stores blockchain information in various data structures at various stages of a transaction's lifecycle.
 Some of these are described below.
-In the descriptions below, the producing node is the nodeos instance run by the block producer who is currently creating blocks for the blockchain (which changes every 6 seconds, producing 12 blocks per producing node.)
+The producing node is the nodeos instance run by the block producer who is currently creating blocks for the blockchain (which changes every 6 seconds, producing 12 blocks in sequence before switching to another producer.)

 ## Blockchain State and Storage

+Every `nodeos` instance creates some internal files to housekeep the blockchain state.
+These files reside in the `~/eosio/nodeos/data` installation directory and their purpose is described below:

 * The `block.log` is an append only log of blocks written to disk and contains all the irreversible blocks.
 * `Reversible_blocks` is a memory mapped file and contains blocks that have been written to the blockchain but have not yet become irreversible.